How Are Sponsor Licence Applications Assessed?

 Not engaging in behaviour that is not conducive to the public good: The behaviour and actions of the organisations should be in a manner that is not detrimental to the public good.

-Key Personnel in Sponsor Licence Applications
+3. Key Personnel in Sponsor Licence Applications

-To ensure that the sponsor duties are met, you must show in the sponsor licence application that you have the key personnel to carry out the relevant roles.
+To ensure that the sponsor duties are met, you must show in the Sponsor Licence application that you have the key personnel to carry out the relevant roles.
 Key Personnel include an Authorising Officer, Key Contact, Level 1 User and Level 2 User.
 Some of the key personnel will have access to the sponsorship management system (‘SMS’).

 Authorising Officer

 An Authorising Officer should be the most senior person in your organisation who is responsible for the recruitment of migrant workers and your organisation must have an Authorising Officer throughout the licence.
 The Authorising Officer also ensures that all the sponsor duties are met.
+For a UK Expansion Worker Sponsor Licence application, this role can be undertaken by the worker already in the UK or the migrant worker who will be coming to the UK on this route.

 Key Contact